520 S Almont Avenue

 This is characterized by many of the same elements as Queen Anne but this style always employed masonry with large window openings.
 Note the same use of some of the Victorian era elements such as the front corner tower and the high-pitched hip roof and the one story entry porch.
-Henry Hobson Richardson was an architect in Boston that designed houses during the 1860s and 1870s and in 1888 his work was published.
-By the 1890s his style was widely associated with the Victorian homes.
+Henry Hobson Richardson was an architect in Boston whodesigned houses during the 1860s – 1870s, and in 1888 his work was published.
+By the 1890s his style was widely associated with Victorian homes.
 The Richardson Romanesque homes were more expensive to build than the typical wood frame Victorian home, and for this reason were not as common.

 520 South Almont includes other Richardson Romanesque features such as the over scale dormers on the third floor and the heavy stone and pre-cast band at the base of the house.
 The scale of all of the design elements of this house is exaggerated which gives the home a distinctive appeal.

 The house was built for David J. Marshall, son of Charles Marshall, in 1900.
-The Marshall’s were of Scottish ancestry.
-In 1894 David graduated from the U of M law school and practiced law in Pittsburgh for 13 years.
+The Marshalls were of Scottish ancestry.
+In 1894 David graduated from the University of Michigan law school and then practiced in Pittsburgh for 13 years.
 In 1908 his father convinced him to return to Imlay City and take over the management of the flourmill with his brother Frederick.
 Davis was a prominent Mason and active member of the Congregational Church.

 The house for a number of years was divided into a two-family structure.
-When the current owners purchased the house in 1982 it had fallen into great disrepair and their restoration continues today.
-The entryway staircase was completely walled off which has been restored, the fireplace and over mantle has been replaced which is more appropriate to the era of the house.
-The fireplace in the second floor bedroom has been re-worked.
+When the current owners purchased the house in 1982 it had fallen into great disrepair, and their restoration continues today.
+The entryway staircase had been completely walled off and has since been restored.
+The fireplace and over mantle have been replaced with styles more appropriate to the era of the house.
+The fireplace in the second floor bedroom has also been re-worked.
 There are pocket doors, which remained untouched over the years and hidden away in the wall.
 The house features oak woodwork, which has been refinished, as were most of the floors in the house.

 520 S Almont Avenue